linnarsson-lab/ROBOFISH/Instalation.md

 - Save the settings and then make sure the temperature readings are correct (double click on the Thermistor name in the main menue).
 If all works close the webbsite and the Virtual hub program.

 ### Pushbullet communication
 The system communicates with the user with push messages through the program Pushbullet.
-The system will update you about the status of the experiment and will let you know if any of the buffers are getting low.
+The system will update you about the status of the experiment and will let you know if any of the buffers are running low.
 Furthermore, it will sound the alarm is something is wrong.
 You will need an account at Pushbullet to use this functionality.
 It is recommended to get a paid account.
 The free account only allowes an X ammount of messages to be sent.
 In normal operation this should be enough but in case there is something wrong the ROBOFISH system can send a lot of messages to alarm the user, maxing out the quota, so that you will not receive any messages.
 - Go to the website of [Pushbullet](https://www.pushbullet.com/).
 - Make an account.
 - Go to settings and create and acces token.
 This will be your address.